 Students in the Ph.D. program are required to complete clinical practica in which they accrue a minimum of 200 direct client contact hours and 85 hours of supervision.
 This may be undertaken any time during the Ph.D. training, but it must be completed prior to applying for internship.
-All practicum placements must be approved by the DCT/Associate DCT.
+The first practicum in the Ph.D. program is an intervention practicum.
+All practicum placements must be approved by the DCT/ADCT.
 A small portion of the clinical practicum (not more than 10%) can entail involvement in research activities that take place at the training site.